All Episodes

 All of UFOs are explained away.

-There's no such thing as the UFO.
+There's no such thing as a UFO.

 Really?

-And, as a matter of fact, they present a scientist who says he would love it if UFOs would land, but, in fact, he says no UFOs have ever landed or ever will land.
+And as a matter of fact, they present a scientist who says he would love it if UFOs would land, but in fact, he says no UFOs have ever landed or ever will land.

 No, this is a band named Horowitz.

-Sounds like Carl Sagan.
+It sounds like Carl Sagan.

 It does sound like Carl Sagan, yes.

-And Jack, how much of a part does Sagan play in the program?
+In fact, how much of a part does Sagan play in the program?

 Sagan plays a very major role.